ibmendoza/go-examples/docs/why.md

 Why not do the same with messaging on private subnets?

-With Iris and NSQ, it follows the same principle.
+With Iris and NSQ, it's the same principle.

 Let me elaborate.